 “The fear of the Lord is the beginning of knowledge; fools despise wisdom and instruction”

 I need religious experiences so I listen to metal music.
 Good death metal is more christian than anything I’ve experienced in the Finnish Lutheran church.
 It’s more intense, more passionate and honest.
-The lyrics might be childish sometimes, but the intensity and acknowledgment of my human emotions: frustration, fear, anger and love make up for the lack of intellectual depth in the words sung out loud.
+The lyrics might be childish sometimes, but the intensity and acknowledgment of my human emotions: frustration, fear, anger and love make up for the lack of intellectual depth.
 I have never felt any connection to a priest or a church worker, they always seem like weak people, with their wide eyes and weird mentally ill sounding voice.
-But when Thomas Gabriel Warrior (yeah, not the most mature stage name), sings with his stern voice, backed up by the floating guitar sound and great drumming, I feel it – a connection.
-I was in tears seeing them live, the sound floated around so beautifully in the northern night of Finland.
+But when Thomas Gabriel Warrior (yeah, not the most mature stage name), sings with his stern voice, backed up by the floating guitar sound and great drumming, I feel a connection.

 There is no way I’m alone with my need for religion.
 Kids all around the West are yearning for it, but it is not given to them in the church.
 The kids are covering themselves in cow blood and singing about Satan to feel the connection.
 The church has failed.
 Maybe it’s time to write the Third Testament?
 I think otherwise Christianity will fade away.
 I think it has already lost its energizing power.
 The original Christian lands are not doing that well, and the same fate awaits the later adopters of the Christian order if they fail to shed their skin and re-vitalize themselves.
 In the meantime, I will cry drunk while listening to religious music which makes me feel re-connected, re-vitalized and less alone.